espnet/espnet/README.md

 - Transformer based end-to-end TTS
 - Feed-forward Transformer (a.k.a.
 FastSpeech) based end-to-end TTS
 - Multi-speaker TTS with pretrained speaker embedding
+- GST-based multispaker model (in ESPnet2)
+- FastSpeech2 model (in ESPnet2)
 - Support phoneme-based TTS for En, Jp, and Zn
 - Integration with neural vocoders such as WaveNet, ParallelWaveGAN, and (Multi-band) MelGAN